-Our motto at Glenthorne High School is 'Achievement for All'.
+Our aim at Glenthorne High School is 'Achievement for All'.
 The purpose of Learning Support is to ensure that all pupils with identified special educational needs receive appropriate provision allowing them to make the greatest possible progress; as such Learning Support fulfils an important role within the school.
 Our policy is to provide maximum access to all areas of the curriculum for SEN pupils and to regularly monitor and evaluate their progress.

-The department is managed by the Special Educational Needs Co-ordinator (SENCO) and there are currently twenty Teaching Assistants and Higher Level Teaching Assistants who support SEN pupils across the age range.
+The department is managed by the Special Educational Needs Co-ordinator (SENCO) and there are currently twenty Teaching Assistants and Higher-Level Teaching Assistants who support SEN pupils across the age range.
 Teaching Assistants are assigned to work in designated subject areas to enable them to develop their subject knowledge, thereby ensuring that they are able to offer appropriate support to the targeted SEN pupils.
 Furthermore, pupils are supported by subject teachers who differentiate work to meet the needs of pupils of all abilities.
 A supervised homework club takes place four days a week after school.
 Many of our pupils with SEN benefit from this extra support.

 Glenthorne High School aims to meet the needs of a range of pupils with special needs.
 We have an ASD Base for 20 pupils with Education Health and Care Plans, whose prime need is Autism.
-Outside agencies such as the Educational Psychologist, Speech & Language Therapists and Sensory Impairment Services are employed to meet specific and complex needs.
+Outside agencies such as the Educational Psychologist, Speech & Language Therapists and Sensory Impairment Services are employed to meet more specific and complex needs.

-To enable the school to meet literacy and numeracy needs, targeted pupils in Years 7 to 11 follow structured literacy and numeracy programmes.
-In addition, some KS4 pupils are offered Study Skills lessons to enable them to meet the demands of the curriculum by providing them with extra time to complete coursework, as well as working on skills for beyond KS4.
+To enable the school to meet more specific literacy needs, targeted pupils in Years 7 to 10 follow structured literacy programmes.
+Small groups of identified pupils in Year 7, 8, 9 and 10 receive extra lessons in literacy and numeracy in place of a modern foreign language.
+Some pupils follow alternative accreditation programmes in KS4.
+In addition, some KS4 pupils are targeted for Learning Support lessons to enable them to meet the demands of the curriculum.
+These groups provide specific literacy support for SEN pupils, providing them with reading and spelling strategies that develop their skills across the curriculum.